 Here is how you make it

-Arrange the chicken thighs on a baking dish (or a large bowl).
-Pour the marinade all over.
+Cut the chicken thighs into bite-size pieces.
+Place them in a baking dish (or a large bowl).
+Season with one tablespoon of the chicken rub and a tablespoon of olive oil.
+Rub the seasonings all over the meat.
+Pass the pieces through skewers.
 Cover and refrigerate from 30 minutes hour up to 24 hours.
 The more you marinate, the better the thighs will taste.

-Roast in a 425°F / 220°C oven for 35 to 40 minutes, or until chicken is cooked through and juices run clear.
-I prefer to measure with a meat thermometer at the thickest part of a thigh; chicken is fully cooked when it reaches 165°F / 74°C.
+Always cook chicken until the juices run clear.
+Insert a meat thermometer into the thickest part of a chicken thigh skewer; the chicken is fully cooked when it reaches 165°F / 74°C.

 Serve with cut-up pita bread, tomatoes, tzatziki, feta cheese, rosemary potatoes or anything else you like.